 - the client’s budget and format requirements – as a reputable media service provider, it is your responsibility to familiarize the customer with the cost differences between dubbing and subtitling.

 Providing media services is an effective way of attracting new, foreign customers and establishing a global market presence.
 Translation companies can target both providers and buyers of media products, who can benefit from the translation and localization of content, intended for the big screen or for online streaming to foreign audiences.

 1-StopMedia is a pioneer at providing services tailored to your content, audience and digital medium.
 Our experienced screen translation and post-production teams are committed to understanding our clients’ requirements and delivering high-quality content that will resonate with the targeted audience.
-Our language service expert work together to ensure that the content retain sits original meaning and is able to evoke the desired emotional response within audiences.
+Our language service expert works together to ensure that the content retains its original meaning and is able to evoke the desired emotional response within audiences.